camunda/camunda-docs-static/get-started/content/spring-boot/project-setup.md

 In the following sections, we go through this process step by step.

-## Create a new Maven Project in Eclipse
+## Create a new Maven Project

-First, we set up a new Apache Maven based project in Eclipse.
+First, we set up a new Apache Maven based project.
 Let's call it *loan-approval-spring-boot*.
-The screenshot below illustrates the settings we choose.
+The screenshot below illustrates the settings we choose in Eclipse.

 {{< img src="../img/eclipse-new-project.png" >}}